tybens/rl-easy21/README.md

 `python3 lfa.py`

 The matrix lookup-table approach of the previous models are replaced by coarse coding function approximator.
-This reduces the 420 state-action combinations to 36.
+This reduces the 420 state-action combinations down to 36.

 <img src="https://github.com/tybens/rl-easy21/blob/main/figures/lfa_episodes.png" width="1000">